-A course of directed individual or class study of special topics in composition or literature.
+A course of directed individual or class study of special topics as credit for Humanities General Edu in composition or literature.
 May be repeated with different topics.
 Permission of professor required.

 ENGL 2113 Introduction to Literature (3-0-3)

 A study of the various types of literature and the terminology and standards for analyzing and evaluating each.
 May be taken as Humanities credit for General Education requirements.
 Prerequisite: ENGL 1213 or concurrent enrollment.